lacchain/bndes-network/DEPLOY_NODE.md

 $ service pantheon restart
 ```

+You can also check the connection using [Besu Health Check](https://github.com/lacchain/besu-healthcheck)

 If that doesn't solve the problem, contact us at info@lacchain.net.

 ## Deploying Dapps on LACCHAIN